This is the featured image of the Get Creative with Delay Effect blog article.

 The Delay Effect has to be one of the most widely used effects in music production.
-It’s one of the oldest effects out there, which can be employed on just about any audio material.
+It's one of the oldest effects, which can be employed on just about any audio material.
 An electronic genre that brought many different and creative ways of using the Delay and Echo effects is Dub music.
 Music producers from this genre pushed musical boundaries, and their legacy lives on in many present music genres, ranging from Pop to Techno.

 Dub Delay Introduction

 In this tutorial, I will try to demonstrate the use of the so-called Dub delay, which will be accompanied by pitch modulation in order to create something genuinely creative and unique.
 For the demonstration, I will use the H-Delay plugin by Waves Audio, which is suitable for the effect and does not contain too many confusing parameters.
-So without further delay, let’s start being creative!
+So, without further delay, let's start being creative!
+At first, let's choose a drum loop and place H-Delay on the newly created channel within the SoundBridge: DAW.
+Here is how it sounds unprocessed:

 ~Drum Loop Unprocessed